fibo/bitstamp-kiss/README.md

 > This call will be executed on the account (Sub or Main), to which the used API key is bound to.

+Note that *daily_order* param is not supported, since Bistamp API complains with error

+> Both limit_price and any optional parameter cannot be set.

 ```javascript
 /**
  * @param {currencyPair}